Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

 supports all three components of the QSHI inside its core.

 Next we consider a skyrmion of QSHI.
 The generalized charge of such a skyrmion

-is the standard electric charge $Q_{\rm elec}$ in the Nambu basis.
+is the standard electric charge $Q_{\rm elec}$ in the Nambu doubled basis.
 Note that $Q_{\rm skyr}$ generates a U(1) rotation between the real and imaginary components of $s$-wave pairing.
-Therefore, core of the skyrmion of QSHI supports $s$-wave pairing, and a vortex of $s$-wave superconductor allows the local formation of QSHI.
+Therefore, core of the skyrmion of QSHI supports $s$-wave pairing, and a vortex of $s$-wave superconductor allows the local formation of QSHI in single-flavored QBT systems.